sherpa/sherpa/README.md

 options may need to be set - in particular the `gfortran_lib_dirs` and `gfortran_libraries` settings.

+It is important that the `gfortran`-related options above point to a `libgfortran` library that is the same, or at least the same version, as the one that was used to build XSPEC itself.
+The `gfortran_libraries` option, in particular, can be used on Linux to set the specific name of the library, e.g. `:libgfortran.so.3`.

 In order for the module to work, the `HEADAS` environment variable has to be set in the shell from which the Python session is started.
 For the CIAO-XSPEC build, `HEADAS` should be set to